 Pop their toys in the freezer.
 If you’ve ever had a wisdom tooth come through, you’ll know there’s nothing quite as good as a simple ice cube to soothe the pain.
 The same goes for dogs.
 Try popping their chew toys in the freezer so they have something cold to bite.
 Just steer clear of using ice cubes or similarly cold items on hot day as it can bring their core temperature up causing them to overheat.

 Use puppy teething gel.
 Puppy teething gel is a dog-safe gel that soothes their gums and eases the pain of teething.
 It’s only really necessary if your puppy is really suffering and should be used in accordance with your vet’s advice.

 Prevent them chewing your furniture.
 If your puppy is taking a liking to chewing your furniture, be sure to direct them away from it by replacing that tasty table leg with a fun toy.
 If they carry on, try spraying diluted apple cider vinegar on the furniture legs – the bitter flavour should discourage them (always spot test on a hidden area first!)

 Whilst your dog is young it’s important to establish a good dental hygiene routine.
 You need to get them used to having their teeth checked and brushed early on.

-- Introduce them to the toothbrush you will be using – both dog specific ones and baby toothbrushes are fine.
+Introduce them to the toothbrush you will be using – both dog specific ones and soft baby toothbrushes will do the job.